-Disclaimer: While a M.Div. is the academic standard for licensing, certification or ordination within many religious organizations, it is the student's responsibility to determine whether the M.Div. offered through our institution will satisfy their organization's licensing, certification or ordination policy and requirements.
+Disclaimer: While a M.Div. is the academic standard for licensing, certification or ordination within many religious organizations, it is the student's responsibility to confirm whether the M.Div. offered through the Johnnie Colemon Theological Seminary will satisfy their organization's licensing, certification or ordination requirements, in addition to any business or legal requirements to establish a ministry or private business.